jeongho9413/jeongho9413.github.io/_pages/about.md

   Military Police of the Republic of Korea Army<br>
   Oct 2014 - Jul 2016

-- **Completed the Japanese Language Program as the Student Representative at the Graduation Ceremony**<br>
+- **Completed a Japanese Language Program and served as the Student Representative at the Graduation Ceremony**<br>
   Fukuoka University<br>
   Oct 2018 - Sep 2019